welaika/solidus_billing_address/README.md

 * Billing email (e.g. "PEC Address" in Italy)
 * Electroning invoicing code (e.g. "Codice destinatario fatturazione elettronica" in Italy)

+It also validates the presence of customer last name.

 ## Installation

 Add solidus_billing_address to your Gemfile: